Position and Rotation Invariant Sign Language Recognition from 3D Kinect Data with Recurrent Neural Networks: Proposed Work

-Recurrent Neural Networks (RNN) are particularly useful in modelling temporal data.
-However, they suffer from vanishing and exploding gradient problems which restrict them from learning long-term dependencies with gradient descent \cite{bengio1994learning}.
+Recurrent Neural Networks (RNN) are instrumental in modeling temporal data.
+However, they suffer from vanishing and exploding gradient problems, which restrict them from learning long-term dependencies with gradient descent \cite{bengio1994learning}.
 Long Short Term Memory (LSTM) networks \cite{hochreiter1997long} address these issues by introducing a few modifications in generic RNN architecture.
-The architecture of a generic LSTM network is shown in Fig. \ref{fig:lstm_1} where $x_i$, $y_i$ and $h_i$ denotes input vector, output vector and hidden state vector respectively at $i$-th time step.
+The architecture of a generic LSTM network is shown in Fig. \ref{fig:lstm_1} where $x_i$, $y_i$ and $h_i$ denote the input, output and hidden state vectors respectively at $i$-th time step.

-General architecture of individual LSTM cell is shown in Fig. \ref{fig:lstm_2}.
-An LSTM cell consists of forget gate layer, memory layer and selection layer.
-These constituent layers of an LSTM cell are constructed using point-wise operations (addition and multiplication) and vector operations (concatenation and copy) along with activation functions (sigmoid and tanh).
+The general architecture of individual LSTM cells is shown in Fig. \ref{fig:lstm_2}.
+An LSTM cell consists of the forget gate, memory, and selection layers.
+These constituent layers of an LSTM cell are constructed using point-wise operations (addition and multiplication) and vector operations (concatenation and copy) along with activation functions (\emph{sigmoid} and \emph{tanh}).

-At first, input vector of current timestamp $x_t$ and hidden state vector of previous timestamp $h_{t-1}$ are concatenated and passed through a $sigmoid$ activation layer (forget gate layer).
-The resulting vector $f_t$ thus contains values in the range $[0, 1]$ and determines which values of previous cell state $C_{t-1}$ need to be dropped.
+At first, input vector of the current timestamp $x_t$ and hidden state vector of the previous timestamp $h_{t-1}$ are concatenated and passed through a $sigmoid$ activation layer (forget gate layer).
+The resulting vector $f_t$ thus contains values in the range $[0, 1]$ and determines which values of the previous cell state $C_{t-1}$ need to be dropped.

-Next, another $sigmoid$ activation layer (input gate layer) is used to determine the values $i_t$ that need to be updated.
-Also a $tanh$ activation layer is used to generate new candidate values $\overline{C_t}$ that can be added to the cell state.
+Next, another \emph{sigmoid} activation layer (input gate layer) determines the values $i_t$ that need to be updated.
+Also, a \emph{tanh} activation layer generates new candidate values $\overline{C_t}$ that can be added to the cell state.

 Next, the cell state $C_{t-1}$ is updated to $C_t$ using forget gate layer output $f_t$, input gate layer output $i_t$ and candidate vector $\overline{C_t}$.